mguentner/cannelloni/README.md

 ```

 #Contributing
-Please fork the repository, create a *seperate* branch and create a PR
+Please fork the repository, create a *separate* branch and create a PR
 for your work.

 #License